t3-oss/create-t3-turbo/README.md

 + provider = "sqlite"

 # Configure environment variables.
-# There is an `.env.example` in the Next.js app you can use for reference
+# There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

 # Push the Prisma schema to your database